sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

 What is Procedural Abstraction?
 ===============================

 Computer programs, as you’ll discover, can get rather complex.
-Once you get past the details of syntax and the basic mechanics of the language, you’ll find that your main task as a programmer is managing that complexity.
+Large programs may consist of millions of lines of code, all of which have to connect to each other in just the right way for the program to work.
+Compare that to a novel, which might be only a few hundred thousand words and is still perfectly readable even if the author misplaced a semicolon.
+How can human beings possibly deal with that kind of complexity?

 **Abstraction** is the main tool we have to keep complexity under control.
 Abstraction gets a bad rap in our culture, often being considered synonymous with “hard to understand” as in abstract math or abstract theoretical physics.
-But abstraction really just means “hiding details” and we use abtractions all the time without even realizing it.
+But abstraction really just means “hiding details” and we use abstractions all the time without even realizing it.

-Texting, for instance, is an abstraction that hides many details about interactions that take place between between multiple computers every time your friend taps out a message on their phone and hits send and, causing it to show up on your phone milliseconds later.
-Very few people undertand all the details that happen because they are abstracted away.
-Even the people who wrote the text software on your phone don’t know all the details because the software itself is built on top of abstractions that hide the details of how the phone communicates with the nearest radio tower, etc. But the point of this abstraction, like many others, is that as long as we understand abstractly what happens—the text that is typed on this phone shows up on that phone after I hit send—we can make use of the abstraction without knowing exactly how it happens.
+When you learn to drive, you learn how to use a steering wheel and the brake and accelerator pedals.
+But your drivers ed instructor will almost certainly not teach you about how a rack and pinion turns the wheels or how tiny explosions in the car’s engine make it go.
+Most of the details are *abstracted* away.
+A car mechanic needs to understand them but as a driver you can deal with the car in terms of a much simpler set of concepts like press the gas to make the car go.

 Abstraction is a powerful tool that will appear over and over as you learn to program.
 In this chapter we are going to talk about **procedural abstraction**